gojimmypi/gojimmypi.github.io/_posts/2022-04-16-SSH-to-ULX3S-ESP32.md

 - SSH
 ---

 So you have a ULX3S and want to connect via SSH.
+Yes!
+This is quite easy to do with open source software.

 The [ULX3S](https://www.crowdsupply.com/radiona/ulx3s) is cool not only for being an impressively designed FPGA board with plenty of onboard peripherals, but also because one of the "peripherals" is an [ESP32](https://www.espressif.com/en/products/socs/esp32)!
 See also the [ESP32 SSH Server](../SSH-to-ESP8266/) project.